karnatimanasa23/HTML-TABLE/README.md

 # HTML-TABLES
 </br> #MY First Project <br/>
 Hello Everyone,<br/>
-As of now this is My First Project.In this project,I created a dummy table using html.</br>
+This is My First Project.In this project,I created a dummy table using html.</br>
 Technologies used:HTML,CSS.